Iron Overload Can Make You Very Sick

 - Excess alcohol intake

-If blood tests show your ferritin levels are between 300 to 1000 mcg/L, you have too much iron stored in your body and you could have any or several of the above causes.
+If blood tests show your ferritin levels are between 300 to 1000 mcg/L, you have too much iron leaking into your blood and you could have any or several of the above causes.

-If your blood ferritin levels are below 1000mcg/L and you do not have hereditary hemochromatosis there is not a high risk of liver damage from iron overload.
+If your blood ferritin levels are below 1000mcg/L and you do not have hereditary hemochromatosis, there is not a high risk of liver damage.
 If your blood ferritin levels are above 1000mcg/L you should be referred to a liver specialist (hepatologist) as you have an increased risk of cirrhosis and liver cancer.

-I started him on the diet in my book titled Fatty Liver – You can reverse it and a powerful liver formula.
+I started him on the diet in my book titled Fatty Liver - You can reverse it and a powerful liver formula called Livatone Plus.
+I also prescribed N-Acetyl-Cysteine (NAC) in a dose of 600 mg capsules twice daily.
 He also quit all alcohol as he was very worried he would get cancer as several of his family members had died from.
-He also decided to become a blood donor.